T-Antonis/Predicting_Spotify_Song_Popularity/README.md

 Multiple models were trained and compared, with emphasis on interpretability and robustness across different data splits.

 The project includes:
+- Which attributes affect the popularity of a track through Exploratory Data Analysis
 - Data preprocessing
 - Training and comparison of multiple ML models
 - Hyperparameter tuning with GridSearchCV
 - Evaluation using F1-score, precision, recall, and confusion matrices
 - Final selection of the best-performing model
-- Which attributes affect the popularity of a track